 Most of you have loads of accounts on different websites and remembering passwords of each and every one of them becomes quite a pain.
-From what the tech guys say, “Never use the same password for every account, use a mixture of numbers, symbols … blah blah blah”.
-Well, then they themselves should try and remember each and every one of them.
-Here’s when passwords manager software such as KeePass or LastPass come in.
-In this post, we will explain how to setup and use KeePass Password Safe, a free and popular Password Manager.
+From what the tech guys say, “Never use the same password for every account, use a mixture of numbers, symbols … blah blah”.
+Well, then they should try to remember each and every one of them.
+Here’s when passwords manager software such as KeePass or LastPass comes in.
+In this post, we will explain how to set up and use KeePass Password Safe, a free and popular Password Manager.

 Downloading and Setting up KeePass

 First, download KeePass, agree to the license and on the first launch, you will see a screen asking for a master password.
 This is essentially the password to store all of your usernames, passwords and every other details here.
 A key file instead of a master password can also be used as shown in the screenshot, which is basically a file, which acts as your password.
 However, if this file is lost, all your precious passwords stored in KeePass will also be lost so it’s better not to use it.
 Another option is to use the Windows User Account as the account for KeePass and the same password, which again is not so secure.